Faith Herbert

-Faith Herbert aka Zephyr is a fictional superhero, who has appeared in various series published by Valiant Comics.
+Faith Herbert, also known as Zephyr, is a fictional superhero, who has appeared in various series published by Valiant Comics.
 Created by writer Jim Shooter and David Lapham, she is a member of the Harbinger Renegades who appear primarily in Valiant's Harbinger series, as well as a major influence in the larger Valiant Universe.

 She first appeared in Harbinger #1 (January 1992).
 Faith starred in her first solo limited series in April 2016 which was followed by solo ongoing series which ran from July 2016 to June 2017.

 Fictional character biography

 After losing her parents in a car crash at a young age, Faith Herbert was raised by her loving grandmother.
 The young Faith found solace in the fantasy worlds her parents had once shared with her – comic books, science-fiction movies, the TV shows of Joss Whedon, and nerd fandom filled her life.
 Eventually, Faith thought she had found the secret to becoming a real superhero when she was approached by the Harbinger Foundation.
 There Faith met Peter Stanchek, another powerful psiot the Foundation had recently recruited.
 Utilizing his ability to activate other latent psiots, Peter unlocked the potential within Faith, giving her the ability to fly.
 She is the founder of the Harbinger Resistance.